starlilyth/Linux-PoolManager/README.md

 * Easy CSS theming, with several themes included.
 * GUI Settings Page - no need to edit a settings file
 * Email alert notifications for GPUs and Pools, including hung or stopped miner.
-* New!
-Strategy handling, Pool Aliases, Miner Profiles
+* Strategy handling, Pool Aliases, Miner Profiles
+* NEW!
+Password management from the GUI

 See the GitHub wiki page for screenshots.